1867

 May 31: Titanic hull successfully launched, witnessed by more than

 100,000 people.
-At the time, (together with Olympic) she is the
+At the time, (together with Olympic) she is the largest

-against the enormous three-tons-per-square-inch pressure of the
+enormous three-tons-per-square-inch pressure of the freshly painted

 June: Olympic leaves on her maiden voyage.

-July: First projected date agreed on by White Star and Harland &
+July: First projected date agreed on by White Star and Harland & Wolff

-Wolff for Titanic's maiden voyage - March 20, 1912.
+for Titanic's maiden voyage - March 20, 1912.

 September 20: Olympic (with Captain Edward J. Smith who would later

-captain Titanic) has her hull badly damaged in collision with Royal
+captain Titanic) has her hull badly damaged in collision with Royal Navy

-Navy cruiser Hawke.
+cruiser Hawke.
 Titanic's maiden voyage delayed due to necessary

 diversion of workers and materials to repair Olympic.